 Textbook readings and lecture presentations

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt of at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.
-(MLO: A, B)
+(CLO: A, B)

 The student will create a Biblical Theology Manual in weekly stages during this course.

 Initial Selection Assignment: The student will identify a specific area of ministry and target group that will serve as the focus of the ministry project throughout the course.

 Methodology Assignment: The student will describe the methodology that will serve as the basis of the biblical theology manual.

 Biblical Themes Assignment: The student will describe biblical and theological themes that relate to their chosen area of ministry.